 To begin, I painted the background the same color as the rug in our den.
-This color is also incorporated in a piece on our fireplace mantel.
+This color is also incorporated in the fireplace mantel artwork I made as an anniversary gift.

 I found a photo of a horned owl online and ran it through a filter that greatly oversaturated the colors.
 I changed the aspect ratio to match the canvas and drew a 1″ x 1″ grid on the paper.
 Next, I drew a corresponding 4″ x 4″ grid on the canvas with chalk.
 Then I used the gridlines to plot the shape of the owl on the canvas.

 Once the outline was drawn, I used sponges and a small brush to fill in the darkest parts on the image.
 I wanted the entire painting to be made up of dots.

 Then I mixed paint hues to give the owl a multi-colored contrast.

 It’s really coming together here like a tile mosaic.

 Once the owl was finished, I went on vacation.
 That gave the paint over a week to dry.
 When I got back, I used a wet towel to remove the chalk and then drew a new grid with my 4′ level.
 This was for the background coloring.

 The idea was to have the background color mimic moonlight in the woods.
 I decided to use a larger sponge to make dots that transition from white in the top-left to black in the bottom-right.